By Gemma Short and Sacha Ismail

 An acid test

 This is no small issue.
 Well short of anything like a comprehensive socialist program, there are of course many areas in which Labour policy needs to be strengthened, but the right of workers to organise and strike is surely decisive for any politics that seeks to go beyond liberalism – for a meaningfully left, let alone meaningfully socialist agenda.
-Moreover, this is the issue that can help unlock many the other issues.
+This is the issue that can help unlock many other issues.
 Workers’ space and ability to fight will surely be decisive for achieving the movement’s wider demands and perhaps to defending the viability and success of a Corbyn government.
 If the anti-union laws remain, we will be facing a potential eruption of struggles and dangers with our arms tied behind our backs.

 Of course the Tories, the right-wing press and Labour “moderates” will scream at the notion of solidarity strikes, mass pickets and so on.
 There is no way of avoiding that if the public is going to be educated about the nature of the labour movement – in other words, if the labour movement is going to be rebuilt.
 The pressure not to do this will only grow once Corbyn is in office, particularly if the party has not clearly set out the goal beforehand.
-The aim of repealing the anti-union laws and winning positive rights for workers, including a strong right to strike, must be proudly and forthrightly declared as soon as possible.
+The aim of repealing the anti-union laws and winning positive rights for workers, including a strong right to strike, must be proudly and forthrightly declared and fought for as soon as possible.

 Laws themselves only have so much power: after the Thatcher government introduced its first anti-union laws it did not feel confident to use them.
 It was the defeat of the unions and the destruction of a large part of their organisation – in part because of their leaders’ unwillingness to fight the assault being launched against them – which gave the anti-union laws their power.
 As things have developed, even more debilitating than the laws themselves has been the movement’s acquiescence in them, which has helped to corrode and gut the basic culture of self-activity and solidarity.